gawkermedia/play2-closure/README.md

 Normally, templates are loaded from the packaged application.
 However, the plugin allows hot swapping the templates without restarting the Play application.
 This is useful to do quick template-only deploys.
-For this, in production mode templates are attempted t obe loaded from the following directory: `{assetPath}/{version}/closure`.
-If this directory does not exists, templates are loaded from the application package. `assetPath` and `version` can be set in Play configuration as keys `closureplugin.assetPath` and `buildNumber` respectively.
+For this, in production mode templates are attempted to be loaded from the following directory: `{assetPath}/{buildNumber}/closure`.
+If this directory does not exists, templates are loaded from the application package. `assetPath` and `buildNumber` can be set in Play configuration as keys `closureplugin.assetPath` and `buildNumber` respectively.

 The recommended setup for hot-swapping is as follows: